-The Committee has also launched an inquiry into the Benefit Cap and how it affects British Households.
-The deadline for written submissions is 7 April 2017.
+The Committee launched an inquiry into the Benefit Cap and how it affects British Households.
+The deadline for written submissions was 7 April 2017.

-The Committee are keen to have submissions that answer the following questions:
+The Committee asked for submissions that answered the following questions:

 - The cap is intended to incentivise behavioural change amongst claimants and secure savings for the Exchequer.
 To what extent is it achieving that?